akovacs/uploadserver/README.md

-A simple standalone webserver which you can upload and download files from.
+A simple standalone webserver which you can upload and download files to/from using just a web browser.
+By running just one instance of the uploadserver, you can transfer files between devices on your local network without installing anything on them.

+# Ready-to-run Binaries
+Compiling the source code for your machine by following the steps below will optimize the server to use your machine to its full capability.
+However, if you are lazy or in a hurry, you can [download pre-built binaries on the Releases page](https://github.com/akovacs/uploadserver/releases).

-# Setup
+# Setup Rust Toolchain and Compile for your machine
 1. Install rust toolchain manager:

         # Arch Linux